DanielFGray/boil/README.md

 echo 'npm i -S react react-dom' > js/react   # this happens for every react project
 ```

+---

+Multiple templates can also be specified.
+For example, `boil newreact js/react js/eslint` would then look for the following files in `~/.config/boiler`:

+    all
+    js/all
+    js/react
+    js/react/all
+    js/react/react
+    js/eslint
+    js/eslint/all
+    js/eslint/eslint

 ## More advanced configuration

 Files in `~/.config/boiler` don't have to be just single commands, they can be multiple commands, or entire scripts.
 All scripts are passed the project's directory as an argument.

 The files in `~/.config/boiler` are, by default, executed with the user's `$SHELL`.
-If they are marked as executable (ie with `chmod +x`) they will be called as a regular executable, which means they can be written in any language (assuming a proper shebang).
+If they are marked as executable (ie with `chmod +x`) they will be called as a regular executable, which means they can be written in any language.

 ## Small helper